 Picturing your typical picnic would not conjure up images of using a stove to use for cooking or heating but sometimes, needs must.
-We at Go Shindig are firm believers that the portable picnic stove is an essential part of your collection.
+We at Go Shindig are firm believers that the best portable picnic stove is an essential part of your collection.

 Reading through some of our themed picnic ideas you might think to yourself some of our suggestions are nigh on impossible due to the food needing to be a certain temperature.
 Whilst we try to make all our suggestions as picnic friendly as possible by making sure that, on the majority, food can be eaten hot or cold, sometimes you look at a suggestion and think that HAS to be hot.

-For example, in our Thai Picnic article we suggested Thai fish cakes as an appetizer and whilst it’s true that they can be enjoyed either hot or cold there is a certain satisfaction in biting into a fresh out the pan fish cake.
+For example, in our Thai Picnic article, we suggested Thai fish cakes as an appetizer and whilst it’s true that they can be enjoyed either hot or cold there is a certain satisfaction in biting into a fresh out the pan fish cake.
 There are certain levels of texture, especially crispiness, that can be lost in transit.
 These textures can easily be regarded as being equally as important to foods as much as their ingredients are.

-This is why owning a portable stove burner is becoming increasingly popular as our picnic acumen is growing more and more.
+This is why owning a portable picnic stove burner is becoming increasingly popular as our picnic acumen is growing more and more.
 They are on the most part relatively lightweight, inexpensive and pretty much foolproof.

-There are a couple of things to consider when deciding which one to use with the main one being how they connect to your stove in the mainly cheaper versions suited to picnics.
-Butane will come with a clip connector that you can push in easily and is usually situated internal of the stove.
+There are a couple of things to consider when deciding which one to use.
+The main one being how they connect to your stove in the mainly cheaper versions suited to picnics.
+Butane will come with a clip connector that you can push in easily.
+It is usually on the inside of the stove.

-Best Picnic Stoves 2018
+Best Portable Picnic Stoves 2018

-It uses butane as its fuel source which can be locked into position via the safety lock on front of the stove.
-You can also control the size of your flame and therefore the heat by turning the adjustable knob that is also functions as the ignition.
+It uses butane as its fuel source which can be locked into position via the safety lock on the front of the stove.
+You can also control the size of your flame and therefore the heat with the adjustable knob that is also functions as the ignition.

-The Ultralight Portable Stove from Etekcity is a quirky little thing, and I do mean little.
-At 2.3 x 3.5 inches you would be forgiven for thinking that this little gadget would not be up to the task of providing functioning, reliable heat for cooking but you would be completely wrong.
+The Ultralight Portable Picnic Stove from Etekcity is a quirky little thing, and I do mean little.
+At 2.3 x 3.5 inches, you would be forgiven for thinking that this little gadget would not be up to the task of providing a functioning, reliable heat for cooking.
+But you would be completely wrong.

-Etekcity level up the battle of the portable stoves 2-2 with their Camping Stove.
-This is again probably suited better to housing pots rather than pans or skillets meaning it would be a great winter or fall picnic stove for serving up soups and broths and stews.
+Etekcity level up the battle of the portable picnic stove 2-2 with their Camping Stove.
+This again probably suits housing pots rather than pans or skillets.
+This means it would be a great winter or fall picnic stove for serving up soups and broths and stews.